Invulu/organic-widgets/README.txt

 Upgrade to [Organic Builder Widgets Pro](https://organicthemes.com/builder/ "Organic Builder Widgets Pro") for only **$39/yr** and receive **4 additional widgets** and many more options for existing widgets, including options for changing fonts, layouts, custom heights and widths, adding filterable portfolios, blog pagination, and much more!

 Organic Builder Widgets includes a new page template, that when applied, creates a new widget area on that page.
-This allows the WordPress customizer to be used as a page builder by adding widgets as content sections to any page using the "Organic Custom" page template.
-Drag and drop the widgets into your desired order, and the customizer will update in real-time to reflect your changes.
+This allows the WordPress Customizer to be used as a page builder by adding widgets as content sections to any page using the "Organic Custom" page template.
+Drag and drop the widgets into your desired order, and the Customizer will update in real-time to reflect your changes.
 Each widget includes basic styles and options, but will otherwise inherit styles from the active theme.

 [Live Demo](https://organicthemes.com/demo/startup/widgets/ "Live Widget Demos")